 Professor Jennifer Llewellyn

-Jennifer Llewellyn is a Professor of Law at Dalhousie University and the Chair in Restorative Justice and Director of the Restorative Research, Innovation and Education Lab (Restorative Lab.
-Her teaching and research focus in the areas of relational theory, restorative justice, truth commissions, peacebuilding, international and domestic human rights law, public law, and Canadian constitutional law.
+Jennifer Llewellyn is Professor of Law, Chair in Restorative Justice and Director of the Restorative Research, Innovation and Education Lab (The Restorative Lab) at the Schulich School of Law, Dalhousie University.
+A Fellow of the Royal Society of Canada, her teaching and research is focused on relational theory, restorative justice, justice transformation, truth commissions, peacebuilding, international and domestic human rights law and public law.

 Recognized for her contribution in the field of restorative justice, Professor Llewellyn was awarded the National Ron Wiebe Restorative Justice Award from Correctional Services Canada in 2015 and was the 2018 recipient of the Canadian Social Sciences and Humanities Research Council National Impact Award, the highest award for research achievement and impact in Canada.
 In 2019, she received the Dalhousie University President’s Research Excellence Award for Research Impact.